Old St. Patrick's Church

 1989

-Old St. Patrick’s Sunday attendance rises to 2,000; membership increased to over 1,000 households.
-Old St. Patrick’s opens the first new Catholic grammar school in the Archdiocese in more than 25 years called Frances Xavier Warde School.
+Old St. Patrick’s Sunday attendance rose to 2,000; membership increased to over 1,000 households.
+Old St. Patrick’s opened the first new Catholic grammar school in the Archdiocese in more than 25 years called Frances Xavier Warde School.

 1990